den01-python-programming/exercise-5-8-card-payments/README.md

     # ...

     def eat_affordably(self, card):
-        # an affordable meal costs 2.50 euros
+        # an affordable meal costs 2.50 pounds
         # if the payment card has enough money, the balance of the card is decreased by the price, and the method returns true
         # otherwise false is returned

     def eat_heartily(self, card):
-        # a hearty meal costs 4.30 euros
+        # a hearty meal costs 4.30 pounds
         # if the payment card has enough money, the balance of the card is decreased by the price, and the method returns true
         # otherwise false is returned